varma-cephas/plsql-window-functions-Cephas-Varma/README.md

 ##### Interpretation
 This query performs customer segmentation using two distribution functions.
 NTILE(4) divides all customers into four equally-sized tiers, with customers who bought the most items falling into the top Quartile 1, revealing the percentage of customers who purchased the same or fewer total items.

+## Integrity Statement
+I certify that the work submitted for this assignment is my own, and it reflects my sincere effort to work diligently.
+Thank you sir!

 ## References
 - [Setting up PL/SQL Environment Macos](https://www.youtube.com/watch?v=uxvoMhkKUPE)